davesheinbein/SEI-CC-8/work/w02/d2/02-js-callbacks-lab.md

 const words = ['short', 'medium', 'delicious', 'nice', 'lengthy'];

-const sortedWords = words.sort(/* pass in a named callback here */);
+// The sort method sorts "in place", that is, it modifies the array words.sort(/* pass in a named callback here */);

-// Check that logging sortedWords outputs
+// Check that logging words now outputs
 // ["nice", "short", "medium", "lengthy", "delicious"]
 ```